document360/azure-docs/articles/active-directory/saas-apps/document360-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-4. On the **Basic SAML Configuration** section, perform the following steps.
-Choose any one of the Identifier, Reply URL, and Sign on URL based on your Data center region
+4. Perform the following steps in the **Basic SAML Configuration** section.
+Choose any one of the Identifier, Reply URL, and Sign-on URLs based on your Datacenter region

     a.
 In the **Identifier** textbox, type/copy & paste one of the following URLs: